-Fortinet products employ a wide variety of technologies to achieve HA and some of these HA technologies allow Fortinet products to join into cluster with third party products.
-For example, FortiOS and FortiGates support the following HA technologies:
+Fortinet products employ a wide variety of technologies to achieve HA and some of these HA technologies allow Fortinet products to join a cluster with third party products.
+FortiOS and FortiGates support the following HA technologies:

-- The FortiGate Clustering Protocol (FGCP) a proprietary HA technology in which a cluster of two or more FortiGate units operate as a cluster.
+- The FortiGate Clustering Protocol (FGCP) is a proprietary HA technology in which two or more FortiGate units operate as a cluster.

-- Virtual Router Redundancy Protocol (VRRP) an industry standard protocol that can be used for HA between FortiGate units or between FortiGate units and 3rd party routers that also support VRRP.
+- Virtual Router Redundancy Protocol (VRRP) is an industry standard protocol that can be used for HA between FortiGates or between FortiGates and 3rd party routers that also support VRRP.

 - Enhanced Load Balancing Clustering (ELBC) combines FortiSwitch-5000 series load balancers with clusters of FortiGate-5000 workers.

-- Content clustering that uses FortiSwitch-5203Bs or FortiController-5902Ds to load balance content sessions to FortiGate-5000 workers.
+- Content clustering uses FortiSwitch-5203Bs or FortiController-5902Ds to load balance content sessions to FortiGate-5000 workers.